Tech Me EngineerTech Me Engineer

 Factors Affecting of Selection of Retrofitting

-So guys following are the some basic factors affecting of selection of Retrofitting. all things are kept in mind before the selection of Retrofitting of the building.
+So guys following are some basic factors affecting of selection of Retrofitting. all things are kept in mind before the selection of Retrofitting of the building.

 Cost-effectiveness